raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In conjunction with Nagle's Algorithm at the sender, this can delay the sender's transmission of its next (non-full-sized) TCP segment, while the sender is waiting for its previous (non-full-sized) TCP segment to be acknowledged.
+In conjunction with Nagle's Algorithm at the sender, this can delay the sender's transmission of its next (non-full-sized) TCP segment, while the sender is waiting for its previous (non-full-sized) TCP segment to be acknowledged, which won't happen until the Delayed ACK timer fires.
-Nagle's Algorithm exists to combine multiple small application writes into more efficient large TCP segments, to guard against wasteful use of the network by applications that would otherwise transmit a stream of small TCP segments, but in this case Nagle's Algorithm (created to improve network efficiency) can interact badly with TCP's Delayed ACK feature (also created to improve network efficiency) {{NagleDA}}.
+Nagle's Algorithm exists to combine multiple small application writes into more efficient large TCP segments, to guard against wasteful use of the network by applications that would otherwise transmit a stream of small TCP segments, but in this case Nagle's Algorithm (created to improve network efficiency) can interact badly with TCP's Delayed ACK feature (also created to improve network efficiency) {{NagleDA}}
+with the result of delaying some messages by up to 200 milliseconds.

 Possible mitigations for this problem include:

 * Disabling Nagle's Algorithm at the sender.
-This is not great, because it results in less efficient use of the network.
+This is not great, because it results
+in less efficient use of the network.

 * Disabling Delayed ACK at the receiver.
-This is not great, because it results in less efficient use of the network.
+This is not great, because it results
+in less efficient use of the network.

 * Using a networking API that lets the receiver signal to the TCP implementation that the receiver has received and processed a client